stefaandesmet2003/ArduinoProjects/DCC/README.md

 ## note on stealing locos between xpnet devices
 - multiple xpnet devices can control the same loc decoder.
 A 'loc_stolen' event is sent to the device that lost control of a loc.
 - JMRI implements a polling of the loc status (speed & functions) and maintains these when taking over control
---> TODO for the CS local UI, and throttle
-- release loco from local UI : not yet implemented (can be done by modifying locobuffer directly)
+- local UI can steal a loc from another xpnet device, and takes over the current settings (speed & functions) --> TODO for the throttle
---> the loc will then be seen as 'free' by another xpnet device
+- when a new loc is chosen from the CommandStation local UI, the previous loc is 'released' (i.e. will appear as 'free' to other xpnet devices)
 - release loco from xpnet device :
---> no specific xpnet command available for this function -->'Remove Loc from Command Station Stack' command removes loc from the locobuffer, but then the current settings are lost, ie. cannot be taken over by the stealing device
+--> no specific xpnet command available for this function -->'Remove Loc from Command Station Stack' command is implemented this way in the CommandStation.
+On 'release' the loc is set inactive (it will not receive repeated speed/function instructions), and will appear 'free' to other xpnet devices.
+Another device can take over the loc with its current settings.
 - When JMRI receives the loc stolen notification, it continues to poll the CS for the loc status, and can steal the loc back at any time
 --> initially there was an issue with this, but solved after correctly implementing the F13_F28 Status Response (0xE4-0x51)
-- loc stolen notify on local UI : todo!

 ## todo
-- UI : add power on/off, add dcc clock time
-- UI : rework code
-- loc stolen notification on local UI
-- appstub clean-up
 - modify timing for short detection on programming track at startup
 --> when the accessory decoder is powered from DCC, the inrush current on the 470uF smoothing capacitor is seen as a short on the programming track, and the programming is aborted
 --> timing for short detection is too tight